exponentialXP/GPT/README.md

 This repository is all for speed + performance while keeping the code simple and easy to read

 Requirements:
-torch 2.0+, numpy, sentencepiece
+torch 2.0+, numpy, tokenizers
 Requirements Install Tutorial (super easy!)
-(in command prompt/terminal do pip install numpy sentencepiece, and then go to https://pytorch.org and put in your OS, package as pip, language as python and pick the latest stable version
+(in command prompt/terminal do pip install numpy tokenizers, and then go to https://pytorch.org and put in your OS, package as pip, language as python and pick the latest stable version and put in cmd

 GPU not needed, but will speed up TRAIN.py.
 To use CUDA to GREATLY speed up training follow this tutorial :): https://www.youtube.com/watch?v=r7Am-ZGMef8&t=542s